-One quick way to determine the healthfulness of a nugget when you’re in the freezer section of your grocery store?
+One quick way to determine the best healthy frozen chicken nuggets in your grocery store?
 “Look for a short ingredient list,” says Dillon.
 “This indicates that there are fewer fillers and artificial preservatives in the nugget, and that the nugget provides more chicken.”

-Now, here’s the longer way to tell if the product you’re buying is truly healthy:
+Now, here’s the long way to tell if the product you’re buying is truly healthy:

 “In recent years, there have been a variety of chicken nuggets introduced into the market that avoid using enriched flour,” says Dr. Kara.
 “Instead, these options will use whole-grain breading, cauliflower, and other plant sources to get that crispness.”

 “Whole grains not only contain important vitamins and minerals, but they also provide fiber.
 Fiber is important because it keeps us full and helps regulate digestion,” says Dillon.

 But determining whether the product you’re holding actually contains whole grains can be tricky.
 “Just because an ingredient list states multigrain, wheat, or stoneground does not mean the product is actually a whole grain,” Dillon says.